Menu Close

 {

-char rotatedChar = (char)((int)currentChar+rotateValue%%26);
+char rotatedChar = (char)((int)currentChar+rotateValue%26);

 if(Character.isUpperCase(currentChar))